-Pears are the perfect fruit for fall and winter baking, with different varities coming into season from late July to mid-winter.
+Pears are the perfect fruit for fall and winter baking, with different varieties coming into season from late July to midwinter.
 For best results, use fresh pears in these simple recipes.

 Pear Crisp Recipe

 A crisp or crumble is an economical and easy dessert recipe to prepare.
 Fruit is spread in the bottom of an oven-proof dish and then topped with a crumbly layer usually made of butter, brown sugar and flour or oats.
 As it bakes, the butter melts and the sugar caramelizes, creating a crunchy texture that contrasts nicely with the softened fruit beneath.

 A cobbler is similar to a crisp or crumble, except that the topping is more dough-like.

 1 Tbsp fresh lemon juice

 ½ cup rolled oats